 The Center for Social Justice (CSJ) is responsible for designating courses as “community-based learning” courses.
 Crucially, a community-based learning (CBL) course involves work with disadvantaged and underserved individuals and groups.
-Such work has traditionally been called “service-learning,” a term many colleges and universities continue to employ.
+Such work has traditionally been called “service-learning.”
 The language of CBL attempts to capture Georgetown’s central commitment to working with community representatives in designing CBL courses, courses that value the contributions of both campus and community to the learning experience of the students.

-- CBL as a ‘requirement’ for all students in a course.
-This model entails that each enrolled student complete at least 20 to 40 hours of structured community-based work, along with designated course assignments requiring active integration by students of their community-based work and central course themes and materials through course assignments, such as papers, reports, oral presentations, or exams.
+The community-based learning model at Georgetown entails that each enrolled student complete at least 20 to 40 hours of structured community-based work, along with designated course assignments requiring active integration by students of their community-based work and central course themes and materials through course assignments, such as papers, reports, oral presentations, or exams.
 Through this model, individual students might be working with different CBOs; small groups of students might be working with a few CBOs; or all students in the class might be working together on one large project for one partner CBO.
 Courses under this model are offered at both 3 and 4 credits.

 - CBL as an ‘embedded option’ within a course.
 Students choosing the CBL option enroll in the CBL section for the course during pre-registration or are moved into the CBL section of the course after Add/Drop.
 Depending on the specific course requirements, Each student completes at least 20 to 40 hours of structured community-based work, along with designated course assignments requiring active integration by students of their community-based work and other course materials.
 In this model, the course instructor designs the course to include ‘tracks’ for students, one of which involves structured community-based work and its related assignments, such as papers, reports, oral presentations, or exams.
 Students who complete the CBL option receive the CBL designation on their transcript.
 Note: Students do not receive an additional 4th credit for completing the "embedded CBL option" of a course.
 An additional 4th credit for community engagement work is available through CSJ's 4th Credit Option for Social Action program.